Refining Implicit Argument Annotation for UCCA: Implicit Roles In Meaning Representations

 \subsubsection{Type-identifiable}

-Some predicates allow omitting referents whose types are so predictable that the listeners simply take it as ``known'' referents \cite{o2019bringing}.
+There exist some predicates allowing listeners to naturally think they ``know'' the omitted referents because of their high predictability.
 In example 7, the vague referent of ``eat'' can be understood from an inherent understanding of the listeners as ``some kind of food``.
 In example 8, the thing that ``I drive'' is not mentioned.
 Instead, it comes from common sense that the referent should be a kind of vehicle.
 Whatever kind it is, the lack of explicit mention barely affects the understanding of the text. \begin{enumerate}[resume] \item It$_A$ is$_F$ my$_A$ favourite$_S$ [place$_C$ [(\textit{my})$_A$ to$_F$ eat$_P$ \textit{IMP}$_{Type-identifiable}$]$_E$]$_A$. \item I$_A$ 'll$_F$ drive$_P$ [an$_Q$ hour$_C$]$_T$ [just$_E$ for$_R$ [their$_S$ (volcano)$_A$]$_E$ volcano$_C$]$_A$ \textit{IMP}$_{Type-identifiable}$. \end{enumerate}